 Tambunan is also known for the producing the best quality of rice wine around.
 They locally famous for two styles of rice wine which are konwn as Lihing and Tapai.

-Mahua Waterfall is one of the remarkable places in Tambunan and it is worth to visit for Borneo holiday.
-It is a pristine natural fall that hidden deep within the Borneo Rainforest.
+Mahua Waterfall is one of the remarkable places in Tambunan and it is worth to visit.
+This pristine natural waterfall is easily accessible off of the main road and it is located just a few kilometers from Tambunan.
 Mahua Waterfall is 17 meters tall and has a pool depth of about 1.3 meters.
-After paying the entrance fee ( Refer to the table 1.0), walk for about 500-metre walkway to reach the waterfall.
+After paying the entrance fee, walk for about 500-metre walkway to reach the waterfall.
 Along the way, there are many endless towering of trees with huge trunks, wild orchids, and insects.
 Be sure to take some photos of the falls and the surrounding area.
 Feel free to go for a swim at the falls or enjoy a picnic by the river.
 Hostel-type accommodation and camping are available for those who wished to overnight there.

 Photo: Batu Gong Facebook Page

-Watch the video below to see the locals beating the Gong Stone and produce the similar sound like the gong instrument :
+Watch the video below to see the locals beating the Gong Stone and producing a sound similar to a gong.